-The Men’s Fund grant cycle opens in May/June of each year.
-At the start of each grant cycle, we send information to local media and an email announcement to nonprofit organizations on our mailing list (click here to sign up).
+The Men’s Fund grant cycle opens in June/July of each year.
+At the start of each grant cycle, we send information to local media and an email announcement to nonprofit organizations on our mailing list.

 Interested organizations may submit only one application for a program or project as defined below.
 After a deliberation process that begins with a review of applications, the Men’s Fund will award one impact grant aimed at improving the quality of life in Vanderburgh County.
 Proposals can be for either program activities or capital projects that benefit underserved residents of Vanderburgh County.
 Consideration will be given to organizations that demonstrate:

 - Commitment to long-range planning, financial stability, and sustainability